Your submission was sent successfully! Close

 Conclusion

 The STIG for Ubuntu 22.04 LTS will allow any users or administrators to harden their systems in accordance with this rigorous standard.
-Doing this by hand is a time-consuming proposition, so we recommend waiting until automated tooling is available to speed up the hardening and auditing process; the USG profile is in active development and will be published as soon as it’s ready.
+Doing this by hand is a time-consuming proposition, so we recommend taking advantage of automated tooling to speed up the hardening and auditing process.

 Further resources